 d.
 A Booking Form must be completed in order to reserve a room.
 These forms can be downloaded from the Related Resources on our Room Bookings webpage and can be completed in advance if preferred.

 There are 48 lockers available for the use of postgraduate students.
 Lockers have their own separate user policy detailed below:

 a.
 Lockers are available for any users of the Graduate Centre who have full access; in practice, this means that guests, alumni, staff will not normally be permitted to use lockers.
 A valid Cardiff University ID card is required at the point of booking.

 b.
 Lockers are available on a ‘first come, first serve’ basis.
 If there are no available lockers, students may be added to a waiting list and will be contact by the Graduate Centre when a locker becomes available.
-If the offered locker is not accepted within seven calendar days, the student will be removed from the waiting list.
+If the offered locker is not accepted within one working day, the student will be removed from the waiting list.

 c.
-The initial booking period is 7 calendar days.
-At the end of the seven days, the locker can be renewed in person, by phone or by email if there is no waiting list.
+We have two initial booking periods (short-term & long-term) to cater for different user needs.
+The initial short-term booking period is 7 calendar days.
+The initial long-term booking period is 4 weeks.
+At the end of the initial booking period, the locker can be renewed in person, by phone or by email if there is no waiting list.

 14. Vending Machines (Cathays Park)

 a.
 The snack and drinks vending machines are operated by the Students' Union.
 Unfortunately, the Graduate Centre cannot give change for the machines.